pdgeorge/twitch-broadcaster/README.md

    docker compose up --build
    ```
    - `twitch_broadcaster` is a RabbitMQ broker with the management UI exposed on port `15672`.
-   - `twitch_receiver` connects to Twitch EventSub over WebSockets, subscribes to all channel events for `CHANNEL_ID`, and publishes them to the `twitch_events` exchange in RabbitMQ.
+   - `twitch-receiver` connects to Twitch EventSub over WebSockets, subscribes to all channel events for `CHANNEL_ID`, and publishes them to the `twitch_events` exchange in RabbitMQ.
-   - A named Docker volume (`tokens`) is mounted at `/data` inside `twitch_receiver` so refreshed tokens persist across restarts.
+   - A named Docker volume (`tokens`) is mounted at `/data` inside `twitch-receiver` so refreshed tokens persist across restarts.
    - `overlay_controller` consumes chat messages from RabbitMQ, serves the overlay assets from `overlay/`, and exposes a WebSocket endpoint at `/ws/overlay` for the overlay page.

 2. (Optional) Tail the receiver logs:
    ```
-   docker compose logs -f twitch_receiver
+   docker compose logs -f twitch-receiver
    ```

 ### Event names